rchain/rchain/docs/rholang/rholangtut-0.2.md

 There is not an IDE for Rholang.
 Get started with Rholang by selecting one of the options below.
 * __Run Rholang on RNode__ - Write Rholang contracts in an editor of your choice and run them on RNode using either the REPL or EVAL modes.
 [Get started](https://github.com/rchain/rchain/releases) with the latest version of RNode.
 * __Run Rholang on a web interface__ - This [web interface](http://rchain.cloud) was created by a RChain community member.
-* __Run Rholang using an IntelliJ plugin__ - This [Rholang IntelliJ plugin](https://github.com/tgrospic/rholang-idea) was created by a RChain community member.
+* __Write Rholang using an IntelliJ plugin__ - This [Rholang IntelliJ plugin](https://github.com/tgrospic/rholang-idea) was created by a RChain community member.

 ## Contracts and sending data